CorylLtd/sudoku-kata-csharp/README.md

 # Sudoku-Solver-CS
-Implementation of the Sudoku Solver in C# 9
+Implementation of the Sudoku Solver in C# 9 using the new records feature.